thesullivantage/gtri-full-stack-demo/dev_notes/back-end.md

 - Geocode: https://api.opencagedata.com/geocode/v1/json?q=${city},+${state}&key=${key}`);
     - Returns latitude, longitude pair.
     - In addition to timezone information for location to give us offset (in seconds) from UTC time.
+    - NOTE: appears to return "guessed" geolocation data for locations formatted properly, as long as 2-letter state abbreviation exists.
+More development needed.
 - Query weather metadata with lat, long:
     - Return a number of fields.
 The one of interest is a list of observationStations by location.
 - Query observationStations: